YuelWolf/rectangle/README.md

 end
 ```

+To test the area_loop function, run the following commands on your terminal over the root folder:

+iex
+c "lib/rectangle.ex"
+a = spawn(fn -> Rectangle.area_loop() end)
+send a, {:area, 35, 200}

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/rectangle](https://hexdocs.pm/rectangle).